This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.

 Step 4: Setup an Azure “Application”

-Install the Azure CLI locally.
-Assuming macOS, you can brew install azure-cli
+Install the Azure CLI on Windows.
+On macOS, you can brew install azure-cli

 .